kieranklaassen/leva/README.md

 ### 2. Implementing Runs

-Create a run class to handle the execution of your model:
+Create a run class to handle the execution of your inference logic:

 ```bash
 $ rails generate leva:runner sentiment